0xPolygonMiden/miden-base/docs/architecture/transactions/kernel.md

 ## Epilogue

-The Epilogue finalizes the transaction.
+The epilogue finalizes the transaction.
 It does the following:

 1. Computes the final account hash.
 2. If the account has changed, it asserts that the final account nonce is greater than the initial account nonce.